krishnasism/spacehook/README.md

 ⭐ Import your Swagger files to automatically create mock endpoints!

-⭐ Create as many instances as you like -> Unlimited endpoints!
+⭐ [deta only feature] Create as many instances as you like -> Unlimited endpoints!

 ## Deploy to your deta.space dev